Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 At the beginning, I opened the gfotran by # gfortran -V which was necessary on AlmaLinux-9.
 I also did # pip -V.

-Then, I downloaded the Siesta-4.1b code and did unpacked:
+Then, I downloaded the Siesta-4.1b code and did unpacking:
 % tar -zxvf siesta-4.1b.tar.gz.
 Before the Siesta code, it was necessary to install OpenBLAS and Scalapack.
 For OpenBLAS, it was straight forward after a while.